Chainsaw Storage Ideas: How To Store And Winterize A Chainsaw Correctly

 However, while it looks great, it may not actually be the best idea.

-Unless the wood was absolutely and totally dry, sap and moisture could damage your bar and chain when left like this.
+Unless the wood is completely dry, sap and moisture could damage your bar and chain when left like this.

 There are other variations of this idea…